Gilded Age: The name and the era

-Industrial and technological advances
+Industrial and technological changes

 Technical advances

 The Gilded Age was a period of economic growth as the United States jumped to the lead in industrialization ahead of Britain.
 The nation was rapidly expanding its economy into new areas, especially heavy industry like factories, railroads, and coal mining.
 In 1869, the first transcontinental railroad opened up the far-west mining and ranching regions.
 Travel from New York to San Francisco then took six days instead of six months.
-Railroad track mileage tripled between 1860 and 1880, and then doubled again by 1920.
+Railroad track mileage tripled from 1860 to 1880, and then doubled again by 1920.
 The new track linked formerly isolated areas with larger markets and allowed for the rise of commercial farming, ranching, and mining, creating a truly national marketplace.
 American steel production rose to surpass the combined totals of Britain, Germany, and France.

 Investors in London and Paris poured money into the railroads through the American financial market centered in Wall Street.
 By 1900, the process of economic concentration had extended into most branches of industry—a few large corporations, called "trusts", dominated in steel, oil, sugar, meat, and farm machinery.
 Through vertical integration these trusts were able to control each aspect of the production of a specific good, ensuring that the profits made on the finished product were maximized and prices minimized, and by controlling access to the raw materials, prevented other companies from being able to compete in the marketplace.
 Several monopolies—most famously Standard Oil—came to dominate their markets by keeping prices low when competitors appeared; they grew at a rate four times faster than that of the competitive sectors.

 Increased mechanization of industry is a major mark of the Gilded Age's search for cheaper ways to create more product.
 Frederick Winslow Taylor observed that worker efficiency in steel could be improved through the use of very close observations with a stop watch to eliminate wasted effort.
 Mechanization made some factories an assemblage of unskilled laborers performing simple and repetitive tasks under the direction of skilled foremen and engineers.
 Machine shops grew rapidly, and they comprised highly skilled workers and engineers.
 Both the number of unskilled and skilled workers increased, as their wage rates grew.